gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 >
 >
 > ~~~
-> name <- "agar"
+> name <- "daphnia"
 > name
-> year <- 1881
+> year <- 1863
 > year
-> name <- "Fanny Hesse"
+> name <- "Hattie Bell"
 > name
 > ~~~
 > {: .language-r}
 > {: .source}
 >
 > > ## Solution
 > > When we assign a value to an object, the object stores that value so we can access it later.
-However, if we store a new value in an object we have already created (like when we stored "Fanny Hesse" in the `name` object), it replaces the old value.
+However, if we store a new value in an object we have already created (like when we stored "Hattie Bell" in the `name` object), it replaces the old value.
 The `year` object does not change, because we never assign it a new value.
 > {: .solution}
 {: .challenge}